Portland Timbers–Seattle Sounders rivalry: Supporter groups

 A bitter rivalry between the teams' supporter groups exists.
 The Portland Timbers are supported by the Timbers Army, and Seattle Sounders by the Emerald City Supporters.
-The spirited groups have always showed a deep amount of resentment toward each other throughout the years.
-With the close proximity of the two cities, traveling fans of both sides witness hostile environments while visiting the opposing stadium.
+The spirited groups have always shown a deep amount of resentment toward each other throughout the years.
+With the proximity of the two cities, traveling fans of both sides witness hostile environments while visiting the opposing stadium.
 A rare moment of violence broke out in March 2010 after a preseason Timbers win in Seattle, when, three Sounders fans (who were supposedly not associated with any Sounders supporters group) assaulted a Timbers fan, choking and dragging him with his team scarf.

 Emerald City Supporter's "Build a Bonfire" tifo at the Sounders FC v.
 Timbers FC in 2013.

 On March 20, 2009, at the Portland MLS expansion rally, League Commissioner Don Garber mentioned what a great region the Pacific Northwest is for soccer, and gave an example by the success of the new MLS team Seattle Sounders FC.
-However, his comment was met with heavy boos, and jeers coming from the Timbers Army surrounding him.
-Portland mayor, Sam Adams, then offered a challenge to the Seattle mayor, for when the Timbers and Sounders meet in 2011.
+However, his comment was met with heavy boos and jeers coming from the Timbers Army surrounding him.
+Portland mayor, Sam Adams, then offered a challenge to the Seattle mayor for when the Timbers and Sounders meet in 2011.